monfort314/cal-free-m-worm/README.md

 ## Installation

+The software was tested on Windows 11.
 Download the package and unpack.
-Go to its directory
+Go to its directory.

 Is it recommended to set up a conda environment: